 Stay true to your genre, your style, your tone, and your voice, especially in your first chapter.
 You'll establish a consistent foundation on which to base the rest of your story, and you'll attract the kind of readers you're aiming to attract.

-As a reader, what do you like to see in a novel's first chapter?
+Readers – what do you like to see in a novel's first chapter?
 Feel free to share your thoughts with us in the comments below.